 Overwhelmed.
 Nervous.
 Exhausted.
 Agitated.
 Pained.
 All at once?

-We’ve been out and about and talked to a number of experts on sugestions, tips and tricks for managing stress.
+To help, we’ve been out and about and talked to a number of experts on suggestions, tips and tricks for managing stress.
 Below is our top 10.

 1. The Biggies: Sleep, eat right, exercise